The Quality of the Nation’s Groundwater: Progress on a National Survey

 USGS Groundwater Information

 USGS Fact Sheet, NAWQA Groundwater Studies: Principal Aquifer Surveys

-Technical announcements for five aquifers studied:
+Technical announcements for some of the aquifers studied:

 Basin and Range basin-fill aquifers (western U.S.)